 The Historic Strand District—located near the cruise ship terminal—is a great destination for shopping, dining and visiting museums and galleries.
-Today, guests perusing the area will still find the classic spots that have always contributed to Galveston’s long-time appeal, as well as a mix of new businesses.
+Today, guests perusing the area will still find the classic spots that have always contributed to Galveston’s long-time appeal, including La King's Confectionery, as well as a mix of new businesses.

 A couple of blocks away, the 1877 Tall Ship Elissa is another popular attraction where guests can explore the decks of a national landmark and witness the story of ELISSA's dramatic rescue from the scrap yard.
 Meanwhile, the Texas Seaport Museum tells the story of commerce and immigration in Galveston.
 Look for your very own ancestors who may have sailed into Galveston in their one-of-a-kind computer database containing the names of more than 133,000 immigrants.

 No trip to Galveston would be complete without a show at The Grand 1894 Opera House, which has survived a century of storms and been fully restored.
 With a professional season featuring more than 28 productions with more than 70 shows by visiting artists and production companies, you're sure to be moved by the artistry and excellence at The Grand.

 Galveston is also home to family friendly attractions like the three pyramids at Moody Gardens, which feature a fully functional Rainforest habitat, an Aquarium complete with a penguin exhibit and a pyramid dedicated to traveling museum exhibits.
 It also plays host to the Palm Beach playground complete with lazy rivers wave pools and slides.